Afaf-EL-Kalai/NLP-for-sentiment-Analysis/README.md

 - The test dataset : "develop.json" contains 1829k raw tweets, with their polarity labels (1 = positive, 0 = neutral, -1 = negative).

 ## The code
-- Code using preprocessing TF-IDF : intro-to-nlp.ipynb
+- Text Vectorization using the approach TF-IDF : intro-to-nlp.ipynb

-- Code preprocessing using word2vec : word2vec.ipynb
+- Text Vectorization using the approach word2vec : word2vec.ipynb

 ## The rapport